-From the point of view of a teaching book, TPM is also pretty interesting due to the availability of extended documentation surrounding its specification and potential use cases.
+From the point of view of a teaching book, TPM is also pretty interesting due to the availability of extended document-ation surrounding its specification and potential use cases.
 Some of these use cases are now a little outdated (e.g. those related to mobile phone operator lock-in) but this literature allows to illustrate not only the basic security blocks implemented in the device, but also the way it may be used to provide some security functions.
-The evolution of the specification towards a TPM 2.0 version has confirmed its establishment as a hardware solution, though this success also lead to a multiplication of application documents that does not necessarily help clarifying the subject.
+The evolution of the specification towards a TPM 2.0 version has confirmed its establishment as a hardware solution, though this success also lead to a multiplication of application documents that does not necessarily help clarifying the subject (or keep course material up to date).